Department of Mathematics

 • polylogarithms and mixed zeta values which occur as periods of fundamental groups of moduli spaces of curves.

-My primary collaborator is Makoto Matsumoto of the University of Tokyo.
+My primary collaborator is Makoto Matsumoto of Hiroshima University.

 Areas of Interest: